sharaths21312/DiscordBots/README.md

 # Common Errors:
 -> If you get the error module Discord not found:
+    Note: At least for now, this doesn't seem to work with python 3.9

     => Open cmd or powershell (if you are in windows) and run either of pip install -U discord.py